andreeaiana/rdf2vec-materialization/README.md

 Two strategies were used to materialize subproperties, inverse, symmetric and transitive properties:

 * Map DBpedia properties to Wikidata, using the DBPedia_enrichment.ipynb Jupyter notebook.
 The properties used in the experiments can be loaded from `Data/interim/properties/DBpedia_Wikidata_mapped_<property_type>_prop.csv`.
-* Mine symmetric, transitive and inverse properties from DBpedia with the DL_Learner tool (version 1.3.0) using the DL-Learner_enrichment.ipynb.
+* Download the DL-Learner tool version 1.3.0 from https://dl-learner.org/.
+Mine symmetric, transitive and inverse properties from DBpedia with the DL-Learner tool using the DL-Learner_enrichment.ipynb.
 Enrich the original graph using the DBPedia_enrichment (DLLearner).ipynb Jupyter notebook.
 The used properties can be loaded from `Data/interim/properties/DBpedia_dllearner_<property_type>_properties.csv`.

 ## Computing the random walks